OfficialAshish/NumeroNexus_pub/README.md

 ## 📂 **Key Features**

----

-### 🤝 **Friendship Connections**
-- Build connections with other authorized users to discover mutual friends and explore their reports along with compatibility insights.

----

 ### 🔍 **Advanced Report Filtering**
 Search and filter reports with precision using:
 - **Location-Based Search:** Filter by geographic location with customizable radius.